 Obtain a form of financial responsibility which can include: a $25,000 surety bond, letter or line of credit or is a business with a minimum net worth of $25,000 or a bank reference for the past 24 months.

 The premium that you pay for a Georgia Contractor License Surety Bond is based on credit.
+Our rates start at 3% of the bond amount with good credit.
+Contact our Surety Bond Specialists for a free quote.

 General contractor limited tier are limited to contract projects that are $500,000 or less.